thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 </div>

+In 1924, General Petroleum, a chain of California gas stations, issued the first cardboard credit card, calling it just that, the “General Petroleum Credit Card,” using, for the first time, the name that Bellamy had given his cards thirty-six years earlier.
+Mobil Oil and Shell soon followed suit.

 In 1914, Texaco began issuing paper gasoline cards, and in 1924 the General Petroleum Corporation of California introduced “courtesy cards,” which allowed trusted customers to charge gasoline and related purchases at affiliated service stations.
 Around the same time, Standard Oil of California issued its own cards, which were personally signed by the company president.
 These paper-based charge cards were typically distributed by station managers to regular customers and could be used across stations within the same franchise network, often spanning large geographic areas.

 Although these card programs frequently operated at a financial loss, oil companies viewed them as a strategic investment in brand loyalty.
 Because gasoline was largely a standardized product, motorists had little reason to prefer one station over another, particularly while traveling.
 A charge card created an incentive for customers to seek out stations within the same branded network, increasing sales and strengthening customer attachment to the brand.
 The cards also made franchise expansion easier, as oil companies could attract new station owners by promising access to a large base of loyal, card-carrying customers.
 For station managers, the system provided a convenient way to extend credit without having to handle the complexities of billing, accounting, and debt collection themselves.